Free BMI Calculator with Visual Scale

 Video Tutorial

 I've tested this tool across dozens of BMI calculation scenarios and it doesn't disappoint.
 You won't find hidden fees or data collection here.
-I built this because I couldn't find a free BMI calculator that showed both metric and imperial with a proper visual gauge.
+I this because I couldn't find a free BMI calculator that showed both metric and imperial with a proper visual gauge.
 It's completely private and runs entirely in your browser, so your health data can't be accessed by anyone.

 This tool scores 95+ on Google PageSpeed Insights.
 Single HTML file, zero external requests beyond fonts.